$\mathrm{SO}(3)$-homogeneous decomposition of the flag scheme of $\mathrm{SL}_3$ over $\mathbb{Z}\left[1/2\right]$: Introduction

 \begin{prob} Let $G$ be a reductive group scheme over $k$, and $K$ be a closed subgroup scheme of $G$.
 Decompose the moduli scheme of parabolic subgroups of $G$ into smaller pieces of $K$-invariant subschemes. \end{prob}

-Note that symmetric subgroups in the sense of \cite{hayashilinebdl} Example 7.2 will be typical examples of $K$.
+Note that symmetric subgroups in the sense of \cite[Example 3.1.2]{MR4627704} will be typical examples of $K$.

-\subsection{Organization of this paper}
+\subsection{Organization of this Paper}

-In Section \ref{sec:settheoreticdecomposition}, we collect some general results on decomposition of schemes to verify ideas of Section \ref{sec:combinatorics}.
+In Section \ref{sec:settheoreticdecomposition}, we collect some general results on decompositions of schemes to verify ideas of Section \ref{sec:combinatorics}.
 In Appendix \ref{sec:descent}, we collect some general results on descent techniques in abstract algebraic geometry.
+They will be helpful when we try to find forms of orbit decompositions of schemes, based on our general program of Section \ref{sec:combinatorics}.
 In Section \ref{sec:orbit}, we use them to construct $\bZ\left[1/2\right]$-forms of the $\SO(3,\bC)$-orbits in $\cB_{\SL_3}(\bC)$.
 We also give their moduli descriptions.
+We cost many pages to this section for confirming the moduli descriptions (particularly Theorem \ref{thm:openorbit} and Lemma \ref{lem:translation1}) because we perform the Gram-Schmidt process and its versions explicitly and independently to the general matrices of size $3\times 3$.
+As a result, we find explicit formulas of the defining relations of the $\SO(3)$-homogeneous subschemes of $\cB_{\SL_3}$.
+We also cost pages to the proof of the isomorphism $\SO(3)/\SO(2)\cong \Spec\bZ[1/2,\sqrt{-1},x,y,z]/(x^2+y^2+z^2-1)$ in Proposition \ref{prop:SO(3)/SO(2)=S^2}, based on the sheaf-theoretic definition of $\SO(3)/\SO(2)$.
+In fact, we construct the inverse of the canonical map from left to right \'etale locally.
+On these courses and the formulations to these results, we meet many matrices of size $3\times 3$.
 Section \ref{sec:kgb} is devoted to the conclusion.
 In Appendix \ref{sec:flagschofso(3)}, we use ideas of this paper to give a reasonable realization of the flag scheme of $\SO(3)$ over $\bZ\left[1/2\right]$.
 We also establish a $\bZ\left[1/2\right]$-form of the $\SO(3,\bC)$-orbit decomposition of a proper complex partial flag variety of $\SL_3$.
+We again meet matrices of size $3\times 3$ which take large space.
+Totally, the many pages are needed for the case-by-case studies of the orbits through computations of large matrices.